Predicting with Proxies: Transfer Learning in High Dimension: Joint Estimator

 Substituting into Eq. (\ref{eq:basic-eq}), we have on $\J$ that

 where we recall that $\nu = \delta^* - \tdelta$.
 The second line uses $\nu$ to express the right hand side in terms of $\delta^*$ so that we can ultimately invoke the compatibility condition on $\hdelta$ (Definition \ref{def:cc}).
-However, we must first show that the required assumptions are met.
+To do this, we must first express $\hdelta$ in terms of its components on the index set $S = supp(\delta^*)$.